angelapotter/angelapotterdesign/src/data/anydo-hotel-matches/case-study.md

 ---
-title: "Any.do Hotel Matches"
+title: Any.do Hotel Matches
-company: "OSLET"
+company: OLSET
-platform: "Web"
+platform: Web
-slug: "doubledutch-edit-app"
+slug: anydo-hotel-matches
-date: "March 2018"
+date: 2014-04-01
-blurb: "Allow Any.do users to book hotels from their to-do list"
+blurb: Allow Any.do users to book hotels from their to-do list
 ---

 <div class='sampleImage'>